 15.6 Right to withdraw your consent

-The laws we comply with are regulated by the Information Commissioner (www.ico.gov.uk) in the United Kingdom.
+The laws we comply with are regulated by the Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF, or call 03031231113 and online at https://ico.org.uk/make-a-complaint/ and for other member states, the independent supervisory authority responsible for monitoring the application of the regulation.
 In addition to your rights above, it is open to you, if you have a complaint or a concern, to seek assistance from this supervisory authority who has powers to compel us to comply with applicable laws and fine us for non-compliance.
 However, before you do so, we would hope that you will contact us first to discuss any complaint or concerns you have.
-You can contact us using the details provided in Section 4 of this our privacy notice.
+You can contact us using the details provided in Section 16 of this our privacy notice.